ciphersweet/Laravel-Docker/README.md

 $ docker-compose up -d --build
 ```

-The following services are started with their ports exposed:
+The following services are started with their respective ports exposed:

 - nginx:
     - ``80``